 How to Intervene in the Cycle of Abuse

 Below are some points to think about as you watch out for the best interests of your friends and family.
 You don’t have to wait until someone is near rock bottom to get them help.
 Intervening early on makes recovery easier and more effective.

 Monitor dosages.
-When pain meds are used appropriately, they have a low risk for addiction.
-But, it’s common to see people who are prescribed the drugs take more than they need to or continue taking the medication even though they are pain free.
+When pain meds are used appropriately, they have a low risk of addiction.
+But, it’s common to see people who have prescribed the drugs take more than they need to or continue taking the medication even though they are pain-free.
 Be a good friend and monitor the dosages.

 Take questionable behavior seriously.
 Even though these medications are legal, they are dangerous when used recreationally.
 Unfortunately, some people miss the signs of abuse because they don’t place these drugs in the same category as illegal substances.
 If you have a friend or family member who uses prescription drugs recreationally, don’t undermine the issue.

 Deal with underlying issues.
 Not all addicts have underlying conditions, but some do.
 If you know someone who is dealing with anxiety, depression, or relationship problems and has been loosely using prescription meds, intervene and deal with the root of the problem.
 Talk therapy or alternative therapies like acupuncture, neurofeedback, hypnosis, or massage therapy can all be effective.